nsidc/granule-metgen/README.md

     $ python -m venv /Users/afitzger/metgenc (i.e. provide the path and name of the venv where you'll house MetGenC)
     $ source ~/metgenc/bin/activate (i.e., activates your newly created metgenc venv)

-On a Windows machine, open a command prompt, navigate to the desired project directory in which to create your venv, then run:
+On a Windows machine, open a command prompt, navigate to the desired project directory in which you wish to create your venv, then run:

     > python -m venv metgenc (i.e., in this case, a venv named "metgenc" is created within the current directory)
     > .\<path to venv>\Scripts\activate (i.e., activates your newly created metgenc venv)

+cd into the venv directory (e.g., `$ cd metgenc`)

-Now, whatever your OS, install MetGenC into the virtual environment using `pip`:
+Now install MetGenC into the virtual environment using `pip` (this command _should_ be OS-agnostic):

     $ pip install nsidc-metgenc